Haar/natural_resource/README.md

 We found the pattern straightforward and useful, and used the experience to help in building a standardised API using the same approach (with a couple of precondition extensions to pundit returning appropriate 412 HTTP responses).
 We may look to open-sourcing the API extensions soon too!

+#### It does not include the kitchen sink

+To clarify this is in no way meant to become the foundation of all controllers and implementation approaches; we ourselves use the [Interactor](https://github.com/collectiveidea/interactor) gem to implement reuseable and modular control-flow behaviours that better reflect our business logic in favour of spreading it out over callbacks and other magical behaviour.
+Natural Resource is a tool designed to make our lives easier and the pros and cons of its use should be considered in-context.

 # Getting Started